-Changes in the total emissions of air pollutants resulting from fuel combustion is one of the primary impacts from the alternatives examined in this Draft GEIS.
-In some cases (e.g., energy efficiency, renewable energy systems), the resources deployed to reduce peak demand may also result in lower total energy consumption, which translates to lower emissions.
+Changes in the total emissions of air pollutants resulting from fuel combustion is one of the primary impacts from the alternatives examined in this GEIS.
+In some cases (e.g., energy efficiency, renewable energy systems), the resources deployed to reduce peak demand may also result in reductions in grid-based energy generation, which translates to lower emissions.
 In other cases (e.g., fossil fuel distributed generation, energy storage), the resources may result in either no change or an increase in total energy consumption and emissions.
+Changes in annual grid-based generation reported in Exhibit 4-1 are across all time periods, not just periods of peak demand.

 Exhibit 4-2 summarizes the emissions impacts of the alternatives for three important pollutants.
-The methods used to estimate emissions impacts are discussed in Section 4.4.
 Both nitrogen oxides and sulfur dioxide are criteria pollutants under the Clean Air Act and carbon dioxide is the most prevalent greenhouse gas.
 Changes in the emissions of these pollutants are compared against a baseline inventory of statewide emissions resulting from electric generation only.
 That is, the baseline excludes emissions from mobile sources and from space and process heating.
-Emissions reductions as a percentage of the baseline follow the reduction in grid-energy consumption relatively closely, which is to be expected.
-For fossil fuel distributed generation, the reduction in grid-supplied electricity does not contribute to emissions reductions, as these resources consume fossil fuels and merely replace emissions from central-station generating plants with emissions from more widely distributed locations.
-CHP systems that are more efficient overall that the thermal load and grid-generation they displace do result in greenhouse gas reductions, but to be conservative, these potential reductions are excluded.
-The reduction in carbon dioxide emissions in the upper bound, 12 percent, represents a rate over time that is roughly two-thirds that needed to achieve the 80 percent reduction by 2050 proposed in Executive Order 24.302
+The factors used to estimate emissions reductions from displacing grid-based generation were provided by NYSERDA and are the same as those used in the recent statewide energy efficiency and renewable energy potential study.